-Risk 1: Hypothesis of copepods’ avoidance of hydrocarbons is not true.
-Mitigation: The falsification of our hypothesis would not impede the importance of the results of this study.
-In contrast, it would inform responders that copepods could get in contact with dispersed hydrocarbons easily if the downward transport of oil droplets is not impeded by a water column stratification (i.e., during spring and fall).

-Risk 2: The experiments take longer than planned.
-Mitigation: We planned to have all experiments done by April 2020.
-That would still leave four months to complete additional experiment (the investigated species of copepods, C. finmarchicus, can be collected in the Gulf of Maine until August/September timeframe).

-Risk 23: The swimming copepods cause mixing which could distribute the WAFs quickly throughout the tower destroying the chemical gradient.
-Mitigation: We will use fewer copepods in each experiment and may need to pool the data from multiple trials to generate sufficient statistical power.
+Risk 1: Extended lab closure during the COVID-19 pandemic: We anticipate that Bigelow Laboratory will be open again by June 2020 to perform the planned experiments.
+However, extended closure of the laboratory would impact our ability to collect copepods necessary for Tasks 6-11.
+In this case, some experiments might have to be postposed to spring 2021.
+Sampling of copepods is typically possible from March through October.

-Study weakness.
-A weakness of the study is that the tested copepod species (C. finmarchicus) is a North Atlantic/Arcticspecies that is not present in the Alaskan Arctic.
-However, the species that is present is a closely-related sister species, C. marshallae (which is less studied).
-C. finmarchicuswas chosen since numerous studies suggest that this species is a representative Canalus copepod species and a suitable model organism to test the hypotheses posed in this project.
-Using a species with a distribution that is limited to the North Atlantic will lead to [minor] uncertainty about how to apply the results to the Alaskan Arctic where this species is not present.”
-The value of this study is to test or reject the hypothesis of oil avoidance of copepods using the well-studied model species C. finmarchicus, which is highly related to the North Pacific species C. marshallae (which is less studied).
-Furthermore, Project Investigators are experimentally limited to using C. finmarchicus, since they plan to use wild-caught copepods, and sampling the necessary number of C. marshallae in Alaska, shipping them to Bigelow Laboratory, and keeping them in culture for the duration of the project is logistically and financially not possible for this project.
+Risk 2: The investigated model Calanus copepod species (C. finmarchicus) could behave differently than other Arctic Calanus species.
+A limitation of the study is that the tested copepod species (C. finmarchicus) is a North Atlantic and Arctic copepod species that is not present in the Alaskan Arctic.
+There, the closely-related sister species, C. marshallae is present.
+Due to this close relatedness, we fully expect that C. finmarchicus’s ability to avoid oil (or not) is very similar to that of C. marshallae.

+Therefore, using a species with a distribution that is limited to the North Atlantic will only lead to minor uncertainty about how to apply the results to the Alaskan Arctic where this species is not present.
+The value of this study is to test or reject the hypothesis of oil avoidance of copepods using the well-studied model species C. finmarchicus.
 Should the hypothesis be true, and with more financial resources, investigating the other relevant Arctic Calanus species (including C. marshallae and C. glacialis) would be the next step.

-PROJECT: Photo-enhanced toxicity of dispersed and burned crude oil to Arctic mussels
+PROJECT: Photo-enhanced toxicity of dispersed and burned crude oil to Arctic mussels.

 Project PI: Dr. Patrick L. Tomco

-Lead Institution: University of Alaska Anchorage

 Supporting Team:

 Colin McGill, UAA Chemistry Department